 Create Your Future Ready Action Plan

 It’s time to celebrate your progress thus far - Great job finishing Step 3!
-Step 4 just got a lot easier and is aligned to ESSA's Title IV - So follow the prompts to create a customized, research-based Future Ready Action Plan!
+Now, we can use the data you collected to create a customized, research-based Future Ready Action Plan.

-Task One: Assign Gear Level Leaders and Set A Timeline
+Task One: Set A Timeline and Assign Gear Level Leaders

-Task Two: Write the Narrative and Use Evidence to Set Goals
+Task Two: Write the Introduction and Use Evidence to Set Goals

-Task Three: Select Strategies to Support the Goals
+Task Three: Select Strategies to Support each Goal

-This task can be completed as a group activity, or completed by individual gear leaders and then discussed as a team.
-The strategies presented are aligned to the Future Ready gears and the four readiness levels.
-They were created by leaders from across the US who have already been successful in navigating this shift.
-These experts, all with district level experience, provided specific strategies to address each of the potential gaps identified in the assessments.
-You should see this as your "sandbox" to collaborate as a team, set goals, and select from hundreds of practitioner created strategies that have been used in successful digital transitions like Moorseville (NC), Vista Unified School District (CA), Bristol Warren (RI), and Vancouver Public Schools (WA).
+This task can be completed as a group activity, or by individual gear leaders and then discussed as a team.
+The recommended strategies are aligned with the Future Ready gears and the four readiness levels.
+They were created by leaders from across the country who have already been successful in navigating the shift to personalized student-centered learning.
+These experts, all with district level experience, provided these strategies to address each of the gaps identified in the readiness rubric.
+Use this opportunity to collaborate as a team, set goals, and select from hundreds of practitioner created strategies that have been used in successful digital transitions in districts like Mooresville (NC), Vista Unified School District (CA), Bristol-Warren (RI), and Vancouver Public Schools (WA).